Are you ready to lead in the criminal justice system?

-As a graduate with a Master's Degree in Criminal Justice, you can pursue key leadership roles within the justice system or private sector.
+As a graduate with a Master of Science with a Criminal Justice major, you can pursue key leadership roles within the justice system or private sector.

-The Master of Science in Criminal Justice requires 30 credit hours.
+The Master of Science with a Criminal Justice major requires 30 credit hours.

 CRJ 503 Seminar in Law and Social Control

 CRJ 513 Criminology

 CRJ 653 Crisis Intervention for Law Enforcement